jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 - Robust configuration and publishing tools
 - Focused on blogging and business websites
-- Personalization depends on templates and plugins
+- Personalisation depends on templates and plugins
 - Capable of integrate popular analytics services

 **UXfolio:**

 - Easy to configure and publish
 - Focused on storytelling
-- Personalization options unlocked on paid version
+- Personalisation options unlocked on paid version
 - Premium version allowed adding analytics services

 ## Prioritizing storytelling

-I chose UXfolio because it was focused on offering a delightful reading experience with outstanding options for images.
-Besides, the paid version allowed me to integrate analytics, personalized layouts and use my own domain.
+I chose <a href="https://uxfol.io/" target="_blank">UXfolio</a> because it offered a friendly reading experience with intersting image layouts.
+Besides, the paid version allowed me to integrate analytics, brand personalisation and use my own domain.

 **The site presented:**